What is a Havapoo Dog?

 Also known as a Havanese poodle mix, or the Poovanese.

-And while the name Havapoo is a little on the unappealing side – I much prefer the term Havadoodle or Havanoodle – the Havapoo is an extremely adorable dog.
+And while the name Havapoo is a little on the unappealing side – I much prefer the term Havadoodle or Havanoodle – Havapoos are an extremely adorable dog.
 Like all poodle mix dogs, the havapoo is a nice mix of the best things.

 If you’re looking for a hybrid dog that will be great with your family and with your kids, and you want a hybrid dog that is simple to train and that is hypoallergenic, you have come to the right place.
 A Havapoo is perfect for you.

 But what exactly is a hybrid dog anyway?
 And what qualities can you expect from your new Havapoo pup?

 Where do Havapoo Dogs come from?

-Hybrid dogs are a dog breed that is the result of two different breeds of dog breeding and creating a mix.
+Hybrid dogs are a breed of dog that is the result of two different breeds of dog breeding and creating a mix.
 When it comes to the Havapoo or the Havanese Poodle mix, you get the best of the Havanese bloodline and the poodle bloodline.
-And while it is true that every dog on earth today has been crossbred at some point in time or another, the Havapoo is truly special.
+And while it is true that every dog on earth today has been crossbred at some point in time or another, Havapoos are truly special.

 So, let’s take a quick look at the parents of the Havapoo.